Going to the Match: Going to the Match (1928)

-L. S. Lowry's 1928 painting Going to the Match (oil on canvas, 42.5 × 53.3cm) depicts a crowd of rugby league fans walking right to left across the canvas to a rugby match.
+L. S. Lowry's 1928 painting Going to the Match (oil on canvas, 42.5 × 53.3 cm) depicts a crowd of rugby league fans walking right to left across the canvas to a rugby match.
 The goal posts of the rugby pitch can be seen in the background to the left, and behind the crowd are industrial buildings, a smoking factory chimney and a church.
 It is one of Lowry's earliest depictions of sporting events and representative of Lowry's understanding of the importance of rugby league to the communities of Northern England.
 It is also one of only two known depictions of rugby supporters by Lowry, the other, Coming from the Match, was painted in 1959.

 The closest rugby league teams to Lowry's home in Pendlebury was Swinton; it is thought that the blue and red scarves worn by different people in the crowd and the red flag flying by the rugby ground indicate that this was a match played by Swinton against Salford.
 The 1928 painting was displayed in the UK for the first time since 1966, at a 2012 exhibition in The Lowry, before being auctioned at Sotheby's, estimated at between £2 million and £3 million.
 It is now in a private collection.